-Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to: apply the four operations of arithmetic to prepare a simple budget for personal or project use.
-Context of and specific resources for assessment Assessment must ensure access to: a calculator reference material such as household incomes, rentals, household expenses Method(s) of assessment The following suggested assessment methods are suitable for this unit: observation of the learning using a calculator to prepare a budget portfolio of budget workings.
+Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to:

+apply the four operations of arithmetic to prepare a simple budget for personal or project use.

+- a calculator - reference material such as household incomes, rentals, household expenses

+The following suggested assessment methods are suitable for this unit:

+- observation of the learning using a calculator to prepare a budget - · portfolio of budget workings.

-Unit Code VU22107 Unit Title Calculate and communicate sports scores Unit Descriptor This unit describes the skills and knowledge to use numeracy skills related to recording and communicating sports scores to team officials and making calculations related to sport and recreational pursuits.
+Unit Title Calculate and communicate sports scores

+Unit Descriptor This unit describes the skills and knowledge to use numeracy skills related to recording and communicating sports scores to team officials and making calculations related to sport and recreational pursuits.

 No licensing, legislation, regulatory or certification requirements apply to this unit at the time of publication.

-Employability Skills This unit contains employability skills.
+improyability on the

 Application of the Unit This unit applies to learners who wish to re-engage with learning as a pathway to education, employment or community participation activities.

 Skill development at this level will generally require assistance from a support person.

-Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.

-Performance criteria describe the required performance needed demonstrate achievement of the element - they identify the standard for the element.
-Where bold/italicised text is used, furth information or explanation is detailed in the required skills and knowledge and/or the range statement.
+Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
 Assessment of performance is to be consistent with the evidence guide.

-1 Keep score in sporting or recreational events 1.1 Confirm rules of sporting games and recording process 1.2 Record scores 1.3 Total scores both progressively and at end of game 1.4 Calculate differences in scores at end of game 1.5 Communicate scores to team officials 2 Calculate comparative 2.1 Gather scores of all teams in the competition place 2.2 Calculate order of teams 3 Communicate numerical information relating to sports competitions 3.1 Explain processes used to construct given data3.2 Present scoring information in an appropriate format
+- Keep score in sporting or recreational events - 1.1 Confirm rules of sporting games and recording process - 1.2 Record scores - 1.3 Total scores both progressively and at end of game - 1.4 Calculate differences in scores at end of game - 1.5 Communicate scores to team officials - 2 Calculate comparative place - 2.1 Gather scores of all teams in the competition - 2.2 Calculate order of teams - 3 Communicate numerical information relating to sports competitions - 3.1 Explain processes used to construct given data - 3.2 Present scoring information in an appropriate format